Find Affordable College Courses

 122 Yearly Graduations

 The 2nd most popular school in the country for health studies majors who are seeking their master's degree is Meharry Medical College.
 Each year, around 900 students seeking various degrees attend the university.
-The health studies program at Meharry Medical College awarded 122 master's degrees during the 2020-2021 school year.
-About 73% of this group were women, and 98% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 122 people received their master's degree in health studies from Meharry Medical College.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #3